davisheela506/FederatedLearn_tp1/README.md

 ### Project steps

-## Step 1: Data Generation & Loading
+Step 1: Data Generation & Loading

-This part is handled by the data_utils.py file.
-It takes the FashionMNIST dataset—a collection of clothing images—and splits it into smaller chunks for each client, like dividing a big photo album among friends.
-It uses a math rule called the Dirichlet distribution, with a setting called alpha, to decide how evenly or unevenly the types of clothes are shared among clients.
-The split data is saved in a folder called distributed_data.
-The same file also helps load a client’s specific chunk of data, making sure it’s ready for training and testing by organizing the images properly.
+Data generation is handled by data_utils.py.
+This script splits the FashionMNIST dataset into client-specific subsets using the Dirichlet distribution, controlled by the alpha parameter, to simulate varying levels of data heterogeneity.
+It saves the generated datasets to the distributed_data folder.
+The data_utils.py file also includes a function to load client data, which normalizes, reshapes, and splits the data into training and testing sets, transforming them into tensors and preparing DataLoader objects for model training.
 ## Step 2: Model Implementation

-The model.py file creates the model we use to identify clothes in the FashionMNIST images.
-It builds a simple brain-like system called CustomFashionModel that learns to recognize things like shirts or shoes.
-The model flattens the images into a long list of numbers, processes them through two layers, and makes a guess about the clothing type.
-It has a train_epoch function that teaches the model by showing it images, tracking how well it’s learning, and adjusting its guesses.
-The test_epoch function checks how good the model is by showing it new images it hasn’t seen before, then reports how many it got right.
+The model is implemented in model.py.
+This file defines CustomFashionModel, a neural network with a flatten layer followed by two linear layers (784 → 128 → 10) and a ReLU activation, designed for FashionMNIST classification.
+It includes a train_epoch function that trains the model for one epoch, initializing metrics to zero, computing loss, and aggregating metrics across the dataset.
+The test_epoch function evaluates the model on unseen data, initializing metrics, predicting on the test set, and returning the aggregated metrics.
 ## Step 3: Federated Client

-The run_client.py file takes care of this step.
-It sets up each client—like a person with their own photo collection—to teach the model using their images.
-The fit function does the teaching for a set number of rounds, called epochs, and keeps track of how well the model learns.
-After finishing, it shares the learning progress.
-The evaluate function tests the model on the client’s unseen images and shares how well it did.
+This step is managed by run_client.py.
+The fit function in this file calls the model’s training method for the number of epochs specified in the configuration, retrieves metrics from train_epoch, and returns them after training.
+The evaluate function calls test_epoch to assess the model on the client’s test data and returns the evaluation metrics.
 ## Step 4: Running a Client

-To get a client working, we use run_client.py.
-You start a client by typing python3 run_client.py --cid NUMBER in the terminal, where NUMBER is the client’s ID, like 1 or 2.
-The server needs to be running first, or the client won’t work.
-This file lets you pick a client ID with --cid and connects to the server at localhost:8080.
-It grabs the client’s data using data_utils.py, sets up the model and client, and gets the client started so it can join the team effort.
+Client execution is handled by run_client.py.
+The command python3 run_client.py --cid INTEGER runs a client, which requires the server to be active; otherwise, it will fail.
+The script supports a --cid argument to set the client ID and connects to the server at localhost:8080.
+It calls the load_client_data function from data_utils.py to load the client’s data, creates the model and client instance, and starts the client to participate in federated learning.
 ## Step 5: Server Components

-The server has two main parts, handled by strategy.py.
-First, CustomClientManager keeps track of all the clients, like a team leader with a list of team members.
-It adds new clients to the list with a register function, removes them with unregister, waits for enough clients to join using wait_for, and picks a group of clients to work each round with sample.
-Second, FedAvgStrategy is the plan for combining everyone’s work.
-It decides how many clients to use with configure_fit and configure_evaluate, mixes their training updates with aggregate_fit by averaging them, and does the same for test results with aggregate_evaluate.
+The client manager is implemented in strategy.py as CustomClientManager, and the strategy is defined as FedAvgStrategy in the same file.
+The client manager maintains a dictionary of registered clients by their IDs, with the register function adding clients and the unregister function removing them.
+The wait_for function ensures enough clients are available, and the sample function selects a subset of clients for each round.
+The configure_fit and configure_evaluate functions in FedAvgStrategy determine the number of clients to sample based on the minimum required or a fraction of connected clients.
+The aggregate_fit function combines training weights from clients using a weighted average, while aggregate_evaluate does the same for evaluation metrics.
 ## Step 6: Running the Server

-The server runs using start_server.py.
-You start it by typing python3 start_server.py in the terminal.
-This script sets up the server address, pulls in settings like the number of rounds and alpha value, and uses the team leader and plan from strategy.py.
-It then gets the server going, collects the results of the team’s work, and saves them in a file like alpha_1.0.json to look at later.
+The server is managed by start_server.py.
+The command python3 start_server.py launches the server.
+This script sets the server address, imports the number of rounds and alpha value from the configuration, and uses CustomClientManager and FedAvgStrategy from strategy.py.
+It then configures and runs the server, capturing the training history and saving it to a JSON file (e.g., alpha_1.0.json).
 ## Step 7: Result Analysis

-To see how well the model learned, we use analyze_results.py and plot_metrics.py.
-You run it with python3 analyze_results.py, and it makes pictures and tables of the results.
-These pictures, like alpha_1.0.png, are saved in a plots folder and show how the model improved over time, with titles that include the experiment’s details.
-The save_metrics.py file makes sure all the learning progress, like how many images the model got right, is saved in JSON files for us to check later.
+Result visualization is handled by analyze_results.py and plot_metrics.py.
+The command python3 analyze_results.py generates visualizations and tables.
+Results are saved to the plots folder as images (e.g., alpha_1.0.png), with plot titles reflecting the experiment’s parameters.
+The save_metrics.py file ensures the training history (accuracy, loss) is saved to JSON files for further analysis.

 ## Step 8: Running the Simulation